Assistant Protection OfficerUNOPS

 UNHCR is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities, to apply to become a part of the organization.

-Applicants who wish to be considered for this position should send a motivation letter, the most recent factsheet and the new updated P11 Form through the online application system.
+Applicants who wish to be considered for this position should send a motivation letter the P11 Form and or the most recent fact sheet through the online application system.

-Candidates will be required to sit for a test.
+Candidates may be required to sit for a test.

 Due to the volume of applications only short-listed candidates will be invited for interview.